 Because there is still so much cesium pouring into the oceans daily at the Fukushima disaster site, it is feared that all the world’s oceans could become contaminated with cesium.
 I would caution you to avoid fish from the Pacific at this time.
 And take precautions to test for and detox cesium, especially if you suffer from fatigue.

-Mineral Power to the Rescue!
+Myers Detox Protocol to the Rescue!

 How do you achieve limitless energy with detox?
 I have helped thousands of clients navigate their way to limitless energy with my simple methods.

 Sign up for a free video of Wendy’s Detox Master Class to learn how to start detoxing for more energy today!
 Don’t waste another day tired and frustrated!
 Click here to watch.